 A road accident can lead to injuries, financial struggles, and even emotional turmoil.
-Unfortunately, it can’t be avoided, but you may be able to reduce your chances of getting into a road accident if you know what tends to cause car wrecks.
-Being equipped with an American Heart Association online CPR certification can make a significant difference in the event of a road accident, as it provides the knowledge and skills necessary to respond quickly and effectively to life-threatening emergencies.
+Unfortunately, it can't be avoided, but you may be able to reduce your chances of getting into a road accident if you know what tends to cause car wrecks.
+Here are 6 basic tips to avoid road accidents during the upcoming New Year holidays and festive season.

 1. Avoid Drunk Driving